01 of 12

 Measure and Mark

 It may seem like common sense to lay carpet tiles from the longest wall outwards.
 However, unless the area is sized very specifically, that method will result in one half of the space ending in full tiles, and the other having cut pieces.
 That can give the environment a skewed look.
-Rather, the work should start in the exact center of the room, with the floor divided into 4 quadrants which merge at that point.
+Rather, the work should start in the exact center of the room, with the floor divided into four quadrants which merge at that point.

-In order to find the exact center of the space, you have to find the middle of the longest wall and the one next to it.
+To find the exact center of the space, you have to find the middle of the longest wall and the one next to it.
 Then trace a line from each of those marks, across the floor, using a chalk snap.
 The point where they meet will be the center, and the quadrants they create will be your work zones.Continue to 8 of 12 below.

 08 of 12

 At this point, it is often a good idea to do a dry layout.
 This is not always necessary, but it can be useful to see how the carpet will look when it is installed.
 That gives you the ability to get an idea for things like the orientation of the threads, or how different pieces of the pattern fit together.
-It also gives you a chance to make mistakes, and learn from them, before committing the adhesive to the floor.Continue to 9 of 12 below.
+It also gives you a chance to make mistakes and learn from them before committing the adhesive to the floor.Continue to 9 of 12 below.

 09 of 12

-Installing the Carpet Tiles
+Install the Carpet Tiles

-Begin in the middle, and work towards the wall opposite the door.
+Begin in the middle, and work toward the wall opposite the door.
 Tile boxes, tools, materials, and equipment can be stored in the area that contains the exit, as that will be the last one that installation takes place in.

 Many carpet tiles are peel and stick.
-That means that they have a paper or plastic backing that can be removed to reveal adhesive which is ready to bond to the floor.
+That means that they have a paper or plastic backing that can be removed to reveal adhesive, which is ready to bond to the floor.
 Others will require you to add the glue yourself.
 In those cases, you need to choose a product that is appropriate for the material.
 This will often be a thin liquid that can be dribbled lightly onto the desired surface.
 In other cases, a spray may be used.
 Cover the area sparsely, a little at a time, stopping periodically to put tiles in place so that it doesn’t have a chance to dry.

 Some carpet tiles will have a specifically recommended orientation, indicated by arrow stickers on their surface.
 Following their guidelines will often result in the most pleasing look, but if you have an artistic eye you can also get creative with that.

 Note: Adhesives will have varying levels of harmful chemicals and some will emit noxious fumes that can be dangerous.
 Always read the label carefully to see if there are any warnings, and follow the manufacturer’s instructions.
-Even with mild products make sure that the space is well ventilated, with open windows and a fan going to circulate the air.
+Even with mild products make sure that the space is well-ventilated with open windows and a fan going to circulate the air.
 Gloves should also be used to prevent skin contact.

 10 of 12